 More information about Finland is available on the Finland Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Finland in 1919, following its 1917 declaration of independence from the Russian Empire.
-The United States severed diplomatic relations with Finland in 1944 during World War II, due to Finland’s alliance with Nazi Germany.
+The United States severed diplomatic relations with Finland in 1944 during World War II, when Finland and Nazi Germany fought as co-belligerents against the USSR.
 U.S.-Finland diplomatic relations were reestablished in 1945.
-Finland is bordered on the east by Russia and, as one of the former Soviet Union’s neighbors, was of particular interest and importance to the United States both during the Cold War and in its aftermath.
-Before the Soviet Union dissolved in 1991, longstanding U.S. policy was to support Finnish neutrality while maintaining and reinforcing Finland’s historic, cultural, and economic ties with the West.
+Finland is bordered on the east by Russia and, as one of the Soviet Union’s neighbors, was of particular interest and importance to the United States both during and after the Cold War.
+Before the Soviet Union dissolved in 1991, longstanding U.S. policy was to support Finnish nonalignment while maintaining and reinforcing Finland’s historic, cultural, and economic ties with the West.

-The United States and Finland have enjoyed an enduring partnership and friendship.
-Finland has contributed to the advancement of technology and research, promotion of international economic development, and the defense of human rights and peace.
-The United States has welcomed Finland’s integration into Western economic and political structures.
-In 1994, Finland joined the North Atlantic Treaty Organization’s (NATO) Partnership for Peace program and was designated a NATO Enhanced Opportunity Partner at the 2014 Wales Summit.
+The United States and Finland enjoy an enduring partnership and friendship.
+Finland contributes to the advancement of technology and research, promotion of international economic development, and the defense of human rights and peace.
+Finland joined the North Atlantic Treaty Organization’s (NATO) Partnership for Peace program in 1994 and was designated a NATO Enhanced Opportunities Partner at the 2014 Wales Summit.
 It became a full member of the European Union (EU) in 1995 and joined the EU’s Economic and Monetary Union in 1999.
+The United States and Finland signed a bilateral Statement of Intent (SOI) on defense cooperation in 2016 and Finland and Sweden signed a trilateral SOI on defense cooperation with the United States in 2018.
+Finland partners with the United States in the Counter ISIL Coalition.

 U.S. Assistance to Finland